oVirt/ovirt-site/source/feature/nicless-network.html.md

 ### Documentation / External references

-*   [Feature/AllInOne All-in-One](Feature/AllInOne All-in-One) - an oVirt deployment that needs to fire up VMs with no external network connectivity.
+*   [All-in-One](Feature/AllInOne) - an oVirt deployment that needs to fire up VMs with no external network connectivity.

 ### Comments and Discussion